-We love bush walking and are happy to offer information and suggestions regarding walks throughout the mountains.
+The Flying Fox Backpackers loves bush walking and we are happy to offer information and suggestions regarding walks throughout the mountains.

 Tracks range from a stroll along the cliff tops of echo point to strenuous hikes into the valleys through lush rain forrest.